Ariz-Kazani/COMP-2404/Assignments/assignment3/README.md

 - README.md (this file)

 - Repo.cc Repo.h
     Used to create a list of files, to create a repository.

 - RepoList.cc RepoList.h
     List of repos

 - test.cc TestControl.cc TestControl.h Tester.cc Tester.h
     Used for testing

 - View.cc View.h
     Used for controlling the interaction between the user and the program.

+- a3 uml.drawio.svg
+    uml diagram of this assignment